zeeshannisar/COVID-19/README.md

 #### Dataset 03-CT Scans:

-### Pretrained Networks for COVID-19 Detection for Dataset 01 - Chest XRays:
+### Pretrained Networks for COVID-19 Detection for Dataset 01-Chest XRays:
 The core idea behind the Pretrained Networks and Transfer Learning can be studied in detail at my another GitHubRepository at [Here](https://github.com/zeeshannisar/Transfer-Learning-and-Fine-Tuning-with-Pre-Trained-Networks).
 I have used the following Pretrained Networks for COVID-19 Detection.
 Each Pretrained Network is also described with its train/test History and a Confusion-Matrix for better visualization of the Generalization of the Trained Network.

 #### VGG-16: